Sabicool/Medicine/01 Disciplines/Anaesthetics/Topics/Airway Assessment.md

 > - **R**adiation distortion or other deformity
 > - **T**umour

+The ANZCA document outlines the essential components of the routine airway assessment:
+1. Presence of any previous anaesthesia issues
+2. Presence of any gastric reflux
+3. Presence of any obstructive sleep apnoea
+4. Body mass index
+5. Mouth opening
+6. Modified Mallampati score
+7. Dental status
+8. Thyro-mental distance
+9. Jaw protrusion
+10. Cervical spine movemen
 ## History
 - General history elements:
 	- Reason for airway protection/management